Stefafrontani/ticketing-common-module/README.md

 Commit - Update 6:
 Bring everything done in the nats-streaming-server project into the common module of the ticketing app.
 Some more code was added - TicketUpdated event for example.

+Commit - Update 7:
+Add the enum type for the status an order can have.
+This status will be used and updated by various services so we make this an enum type to be shared among those services.